The most important fact to know about organ donation is that many people who need a new kidney or liver or heart never get one.

 But that fact doesn’t tell the whole story.
 Organ donation is complicated.
 It sparks strong emotions and ethical debates.
 And, while the need for more organs can seem desperate, generous donors and new developments in transplantation give reason for hope.

-Here, transplant surgeon Edward Hollinger, Jr., MD, PhD, talks about the acts of generosity on which his work depends.
-Ranging from the must-know to the quirky, the facts he shared paint a fuller picture of organ donation in America:
+Here, transplant surgeon Edward Hollinger Jr., MD, PhD, talks about the acts of generosity on which his work depends.
+Ranging from the must-know to the quirky, the facts he shares paint a fuller picture of organ donation in America:

 1. Anyone can sign up to be an organ donor.

 No matter how old you are or what diseases you've had, you can register to donate your organs.
 Only after your death will doctors assess whether your organs might help people who need new ones.

 "Years ago doctors would automatically say no to organs from people who were over a certain age or more likely to have health problems," Hollinger says.
 "Today we look at the relative risk: It's often better to take an older organ that might not last as long rather than wait for a younger organ that might never come."

 2. Living people can give more than their kidneys.